Skip to content

 • Features where total explainability is required and a rules engine is enough

 In those cases, classic workflows are usually cheaper, more maintainable, and more reliable.
+The same applies when considering AI agents for customer service — the value is real, but only when the use case demands it.

 What the architecture needs